xpack/dockerfiles/centos/README.md

 $ docker run --interactive --tty ilegeul/centos:5-bootstrap
 ```

+### 6-develop

+On top of the final CentOS 6.9, this script adds some of the development tools, required to build the bootstrap and the newer compiler.

+Versions:

+* GCC 4.4.7.
+* glibc 2.12
+* kernel 4.9.49

+### 6-bootstrap

+On top of the CentOS 6.9 development image, a set of tools are compiled from new source code versions.

+The major addition is GCC 7.2.0.

+The custom files are in `/opt/xbb-bootstrap`.

+### 6-xbb

+This is the final image, compiled with the bootstrap GCC.

+The custom files are in `/opt/xbb`.

 ### 5-final

 This creates a Docker image with the latest version of a CentOS 5 system.